 PERFECT BOUND BROCHURES: A STRONGER, CLASSIER BOOK

 This style of binding is probably the most popular around, and for good reason.
-Perfect binding gives that wonderful 'soft-back' book effect to your brochure or catalogue and as a bonus will work wonders for the long-lasting durability of your publication.
+Perfect binding gives that wonderful high-class magazine quality to your brochure or catalogue and as a bonus will work wonders for the long-lasting durability of your publication.